Candida Martinelli's Italophile Site

 Crime Fighting Career - The Right Stuff of Heroes

-Joe Petrosino was born part of that 1% of us who has the rare combination of a great capacity for human empathy, and a capability of using force when necessary, when others would turn and run for their lives.
+Joe Petrosino was born part of that 1% of us who has the rare combination of a great capacity for human empathy, and a capability of using force when necessary, when the other 99% would turn and run for their lives.
 To put it bluntly, in these rare people, when faced with aggression, the 'pissed-off' response far out-weighs the 'piss-in-your-pants' response.
 His rugby-player physique and strength served him well.

 That rare combination is the stuff of heroes.
 The tough good-guy is the stuff of lore and every action hero story ever told.
 But Joe Petrosino was the real thing.
-And the people of New York City knew it and knew how lucky they were to have him on the streets protecting them.
+And the people of New York City knew it, and they knew how lucky they were to have him on the streets protecting them.

-• He set up the first Bomb-Squad in the U.S. to study the bombs used by gangs to intimidate their extortion victims.
+• He set up the first Bomb-Squad in the U.S. to study the bombs used by the gangs to intimidate their extortion victims.
 His team learned to traced the components and the bomb makers.

 • He set up the U.S.'s first Organized-Crime-Task-Force called the Italian Squad (later the Italian Legion), to study and infiltrate the gangs.
-He had his team chart the organizations and trace all their connections illegitimate and legitimate.
+He had his team chart the organizations and trace all their connections, illegitimate and legitimate.

 • He set out their strategy of disrupting the gangs' systems from all sides to make their operations unprofitable, relying on intra-agency cooperation, which was very rare in those days.
 They worked closely with Customs and Immigration officers, and with the Treasury Department's Secret Service agents.

-• He pioneered witness protection and intelligence-gathering programs to gain inside information into the crime groups.
-His group set up a vast network of informants, paid and un-paid.
+• His group set up a vast network of informants, paid and un-paid.
+He pioneered witness protection and intelligence-gathering programs to gain inside information into the crime groups.

 Price His Family Paid - Willingly